configcat/docs/website/docs/advanced/proxy.md

 The following options are specific to the SDK's offline mode.
 In offline mode, there's two ways the Proxy can get the required feature flag evaluation data for the underlying SDKs.

 - **Polling a cache**: The Proxy can poll a cache for feature flag changes.
 It can use the same cache that an **online** Proxy instance writes. <a href="#cache">More about the cache option</a>.
 - **Watching / polling a file**: The Proxy can watch or poll for modifications in a file that contains the evaluation data of feature flags.
 For watching, the Proxy uses the <a target="blank" href="https://github.com/fsnotify/fsnotify">fsnotify</a> library.
-It can happen that it doesn't send the modification events properly on some platforms, in that case, you can change to file polling.

 <table className="proxy-arg-table">
 <thead><tr><th>Option</th><th>Default</th><th>Description</th></tr></thead>